Heckscher–Ohlin model

 The Heckscher–Ohlin model (/hɛkʃr ʊˈliːn/, H–O model) is a general equilibrium mathematical model of international trade, developed by Eli Heckscher and Bertil Ohlin at the Stockholm School of Economics.
-It builds on David Ricardo's theory of comparative advantage by predicting patterns of commerce and production based on the factor endowments of a trading region.
+It builds on David Ricardo's theory of comparative advantage by predicting patterns of commerce and production based on the resources of a trading region.
 The model essentially says that countries export the products which use their relatively abundant and cheap factors of production, and import the products which use the countries' relatively scarce factors.

 Features of the model

 Relative endowments of the factors of production (land, labor, and capital) determine a country's comparative advantage.
 Countries have comparative advantages in those goods for which the required factors of production are relatively abundant locally.
 This is because the profitability of goods is determined by input costs.
 Goods that require locally abundant inputs are cheaper to produce than those goods that require locally scarce inputs.

 For example, a country where capital and land are abundant but labor is scarce has a comparative advantage in goods that require lots of capital and land, but little labor — such as grains.
 If capital and land are abundant, their prices are low.
 As they are the main factors in the production of grain, the price of grain is also low—and thus attractive for both local consumption and export.
 Labor-intensive goods, on the other hand, are very expensive to produce since labor is scarce and its price is high.
 Therefore, the country is better off importing those goods.

 The comparative advantage is due to the fact that nations have various factors of production, the endowment of factors is the number of resources such as land, labor, and capital that a country has.
-Countries are endowed with multiple factors which explain the difference in the costs of a particular factor when a cheaper factor is more abundant.
+Countries are endowed with multiple factors which explains the difference in the costs of a particular factor when a cheaper factor is more abundant.
 The theory predicts that nations will export the goods that make the most of the factors that are abundant in their soil and will import those that are made with scarce factors.
 Thus, this theory aims to explain the scheme of international trade that we observe in the world economy.
 Ohlin and Heckscher's theory advocates that the pattern of international trade is determined by differences in factor endowments rather than by differences in productivity.
 The endowments are relative and not absolute.
 One nation may have more land and workers than another but be relatively abundant in one of two factors.

 For example; The United States is a leading exporter of agricultural products, which reflects its great abundance of arable land, and on the other hand, China excels in the export of goods made with cheap labor such as textiles or shoes.
 This demonstrates why the United States has been a large importer of these Chinese products since it does not abound in cheap labor.